Wolfe von Lenkiewicz

-Wolfe von Lenkiewicz is a British artist known for his artistic reconfigurations of well-known imageries from art history and visual culture to create ambiguous compositions that question art historical discourses.
-He lives and works in London.
+Wolfe von Lenkiewicz (Von Wolfe) is a British artist based in London whose work primarily examines themes of identity, intimacy, psychological depth and power dynamics, offering nuanced reflections on universal experience.
+The artworks often highlight the tension between control and autonomy, illuminating how unseen societal, technological, and psychological forces influence and shape individual agency.

+Von Wolfe's process embodies the seamless interplay between the artist's practice as an oil painter and the forefront of technological innovation.
+Striking a balance between intuitive human discernment and a cutting-edge node-based system using diffusion models.
+The artist navigates the boundary between digital and tactile realms - through a process of adaptation and reinterpretation, he takes meticulously curated artworks, skilfully rendering them in oil on canvas, ensuring each medium stands in its own right, yet is harmoniously interconnected.

 Early life and education

 Wolfe von Lenkiewicz was born in Dartmoor, England, in October 1966 to Celia Norman and the British painter Robert Lenkiewicz.
 He is of German-Polish-Jewish descent, with his great-grandfather being Baron von Schlossberg, court painter to King Ludwig II of Bavaria.
 Lenkiewicz was educated at University of York, graduating in 1989 with a degree in Philosophy.

-Lenkiewicz studied contemporary epistemology under Marie McGinn, who is now the emeritus professor of philosophy York university.
+Lenkiewicz studied contemporary epistemology under Marie McGinn, who is now the emeritus professor of philosophy York University.
 He was also tutored by Roger Woolhouse on John Locke.